Olan1/Queen---The-Unofficial-Site/README.md

 <h2>UX</h2>

-<p>My design goals were to combine the flamboyant colourful nature of Queen with a minimalist approach.
+<p>My design goals were to combine the colourful nature of Queen with a minimalist approach.
 All pages share a similar layout and color scheme in order to make navigation as easy and intuitive as possible for the user.</p>
 <p>The wireframes for this site can be found <a href="https://github.com/Olan1/milestone-project-1/blob/master/assets/wireframes/wireframes.pdf" target="_blank">here</a>.</p>
-<p>Fans / potential fans can see an overview of each member, view pictures of live performances, watch music videos, view the trailer for the Bohemian Rhapsody feature film, and to purchase if they choose.
+<p>Fans can see an overview of each member, view pictures of live performances, watch music videos, view the trailer for the Bohemian Rhapsody feature film, and to purchase if they choose.
 They also have the ability to purchase other Queen memorabilia, and sign up either for the fan club or just to recieve updates on the band.</p>

 <h2>Technologies</h2>
 <p>1.
 HTML5</p>